Our different courses in detail

 Evenings will be spent watching ABS forging DVD's.
 Each student is entitled to take home his finished blades to complete at home.
 This course does not cover handles, guards and sheaths, for this reason, we suggest students stay on for the 5-day Handles, Fittings and Sheaths course often held the week after the ABS course.
 A certificate will be issued at the end of the course.
 Kevin and Heather have a vast library of knifemaking/Bladesmithing/blacksmithing books and videos which can be read/viewed while on course.

-Comprehensive notes, and Heavin's book, "How to Make a Narrow Tang Knife" are provided as well as a denim apron, safety glasses, leather gloves, a simple face mask, tin of Harveys Conservation Wax and all consumables.
+Comprehensive notes, and Heavin's book, "How to Make a Narrow Tang Knife" are provided as well as a denim apron, safety glasses, leather gloves, a simple face mask, tin of Harveys Conservation Paste and all consumables.
 Tea, coffee, cool drinks and biscuits/rusks are provided.

 If you are here by car and stay the weekend, we can help organise a few fun activities in the region in the area such as whisky tasting, a visit to our micro-brewery in Dullstroom - Anvil Ale, fly-fishing, horse riding, clay-pigeon shooting, archery, hiking or game viewing.
-If you are coming from overseas, we strongly suggest that you include a holiday to the Kruger National Park, just three hours away from us as well as sightseeing in the area or a visit to the Kingdom of eSwatini, just two hours away from us.
+If you are coming from overseas, we strongly suggest that you include a holiday to the Kruger National Park, just three hours away from us as well as sightseeing in the area along the "Panorama Route", just two hours away from us.
 If you wish to plan a safari please contact us and we can put you in contact with the right people.

 Watch our Slide show about the ABS Approved Intro to Bladesmithing